while-true-do/ansible-role-uptimerobot/README.md

 # Ansible Role: Uptimerobot
-| A very simple role to pause and start uptimerobot monitors
+| A very simple role to pause and start uptimerobot monitors.

 ## Installation